diedyesterdaywashere/HelloWorld/README.md

 - Pascal
 - C++
 - Java
+- C#
-To add new languages make pull requests, i'll look into it, and add it!
+- To add new languages make pull requests, i'll look into it, and add it!